-Moving forward, she spoke about the current state of Hep CAP in 2024.
-She said they had challenges with COVID-19 and experienced loss of funding and staff reduction.
-She said in 2024, they had received more funding and now had a full staff.
+Moving forward, she spoke about the current state of HepCAP in 2024.
+Overall, they had challenges with COVID-19 and experienced loss of funding and staff reduction.
+In 2024, they received more funding and now had a full staff.
 She said they were focusing on community engagement through direct outreach to aging populations, faith-based groups, and LGBTQIA+ organizations.
-She said they attended onsite events such as health fairs and wellness clinics and provided educational material.
-They also partnered with community organizations to coordinate HBV distribution.
-She said they hoped to continue coordinating education opportunities with the community and with pharmacists.
+They attended onsite events such as health fairs and wellness clinics and provided educational material.
+They also partnered with community organizations to coordinate HBV vaccine distribution.
+She said they hoped to continue coordinating educational opportunities with the community and with pharmacists.
 They also looked to expand technical assistance with organizations and clinics that work with people who use drugs.
 They aimed to work with Community Behavioral Health.

 M. Hobkirk said they were always looking for feedback from the community and their partners.
-She said Hep CAP collaborated with Hep B United Philadelphia and the Community Advisory Board.
-She said they were always looking for new Hep CAP members.
-She said they had a biweekly newsletter that helped the community stay up-to-date with the latest Philadelphia Hepatitis related news and resources.
-They also offered free materials of their Hepatitis B and C educational materials in various languages.
+She said HepCAP collaborated with Hep B United Philadelphia and the Community Advisory Board.
+They were always looking for new HepCAP members.
+Additionally, HepCAP had a biweekly newsletter that helped the community stay up-to-date with the latest Philadelphia hepatitis-related news and resources.
+They also offered free materials of their hepatitis B and C educational materials in various languages.